 Trading under your own name also means that you can develop your business into different areas without the name limiting people’s expectations.

 A business named after you can transcend being a one-person operation eventually and become a larger business but it’s important that you’re heavily involved at the outset to create your personal brand story and lay the foundations on which a team could build in the future.

 It’s worth remembering that people have stories, whereas businesses have origins.
 If you feel your personal journey and experience are key to your business, people are arguably more likely to seek it out if you name the business after yourself.
-They’ll want to know what makes you you?
+They’ll want to know what makes you who you are?
 How you came to be where you are today?

 However, if you are planning to build a larger training business where you oversee a number of trainers or you want your business name to appeal to a specific market/industry, naming the business after you might not be the right course of action.

 The same applies if you plan to sell your training business in the future or want to create franchises for different regions.
 After all, when you name a business after yourself, people expect to get access to you.